microsoft/devops-for-windows-apps/README.md

 Build and package the Wpf Net Core application with MsBuild and then [upload the build artifacts](https://github.com/marketplace/actions/upload-artifact) to allow developers to deploy and test the app.

-This CI pipeline uses the Package Identity Name defined in the Package.appxmanifest in the Windows Application Packaging project to identify the application as "MyWPFApp.DevOpsDemo.Local" By suffixing the application with "Local", we are able to install it side by side with other channels of the app.
+The CI pipeline uses the Package Identity Name defined in the Package.appxmanifest in the Windows Application Packaging project to identify the application as "MyWPFApp.DevOpsDemo.Local" By suffixing the application with "Local", we are able to install it side by side with other channels of the app.
 ```xml
   <Identity
     Name="MyWPFApp.DevOpsDemo.Local"